-An ordered pair is a pair of numbers, (x, y) that indicate the position of a point on the Cartesian Plane.
+An ordered pair is a pair of numbers (x, y) that indicate the position of a point on the Cartesian Plane.
 The numbers in an ordered pair are called coordinates.
 The first number is called the x-coordinate and the second number is called the y-coordinate.
 The x-coordinate tells how far to move right (positive) or left (negative) from the origin.
-The y-coordinate tells how far to move up (positive) or down (negative).
+The y-coordinate tells how far to move up (positive) or down (negative) from the origin.
 The ordered pair for the origin is (0, 0).

-To graph the ordered pair (1, 2), begin at the origin, count over 1 unit to the right along the x-axis, and then count up two units along the y-axis and draw the point.
+Let’s graph the ordered pair (1, 2). x=1, so begin at the origin and count over 1 unit to the right along the x-axis and draw the point. y=2, so count up two units along the y-axis and draw the point.